 We have helped many clients prepare for conciliation and also work to resolve their dispute outside this avenue, where possible, for a more efficient resolution of the dispute.
 A building litigation lawyer will be able to assist you in negotiations to try to resolve your matter faster through different approaches.

 It may also be beneficial to obtain expert reports to quantify your claim, so that you can put this to the other party and ensure that any resolution agreed upon will be sufficient to fix the issues.
 Legal advice before you obtain the report and before DBDRV conciliation will ensure that you obtain the most relevant and useful report.
 This is key so that the report can be relied upon and you understand how the report is used in building disputes.
 It is instrumental to making reasonable requests from the other party of your dispute.
 We are experienced in obtaining expert reports for building disputes and ensuring that defects and issues are clearly addressed in the report.

-If the dispute is not resolved at the DBDRV, the matter may progress onto Victorian Civil and Administrative Tribunal (VCAT).
-It is important to keep in mind that either the builder or the owner may commence proceedings at VCAT.
+If the dispute is not resolved at the DBDRV, the matter may progress onto the Victorian Civil and Administrative Tribunal (VCAT).
+It is important to keep in mind that either the builder or the owner may commence proceedings with VCAT.

 Once you have your conciliation certificate from the DBDRV, you can apply to VCAT.

 Unlike the DBDRV, VCAT is able to make orders, which the other party must comply with.
 Accordingly, it is important to obtain proper legal advice from a lawyer experienced with building disputes so that you are fully informed about your claim, its strengths and potential risks, and any expert evidence you may need to ensure you have the best chances possible.
 Advice should always be sought before you commence any proceedings at VCAT as it may also be the case that the other side has a counterclaim against you.

 An experienced building lawyer regularly deals with these issues, and can identify the key points that will need to be presented, so that you have the best chance of success.